Dominika Słowik: Career

 Słowik debuted in 2015 with a novel Atlas: Doppelganger.
 The book tells the story of a childhood set during the post-1989 transformation era Poland, where the crumbling apartment blocks form a mythical literary scenery.
 Literary critic Justyna Sobolewska wrote in a review that the opening of the novel contained "one of the best depictions of apartment blocks ever written".
 Atlas: Doppelganger was shortlisted for the Gdynia Literary Prize.

 In 2019, Słowik published her second novel, Zimowla: a multilayered coming-of-age story set in a fictitious, small provincial Polish town.
 Its narrative core is set in 2005, but the history of various characters and the region itself is key to the story which reflects the complex past of Poland.
 Słowik borrows from a variety of literary conventions, using elements of young adult adventure novels, thrillers, grotesque and magic realism to give nuance to her storytelling.
 She worked on the book, in part, during a Prague City of Literature creative residency program.
 The novel brought Słowik the Paszport Polityki award and the Odkrycie roku ("breakthrough of the year") prize awarded by Onet.pl.
 Zimowla was also named the Kraków Book of the Month in January 2020.

 In 2021, Słowik published her first collection of short stories, Samosiejki, characterized by the elements of the unknown or bizarre interwoven into otherwise common settings.
+In 2023, an excerpt of the collection appeared in English translation by Jess Jensen Mitchell in Two Lines Journal.